-Rubber: HML has around 7,354 hectares of area under rubber plantations.
-Though rubber segment contributed to around 52% of the total revenue in FY24 as against 54% in FY23, it was supported by increase in rubber prices considering supply shortage in the market rather than increase in rubber cropping.
-Average rubber price increase by 8% in FY24 for the company.
-There was a drop in rubber cropping in FY24 due to unfavourable weather conditions, which impacted rubber cropping throughout the year.
-HML entered barter arrangements with vendors, where vendors are allowed to cultivate pineapples in a few rubber estates.
+Rubber: HML has ~7,354 hectares of area under rubber plantations.
+There has been decline in mature area of rubber plantation, which impacted the segment's profitability in FY24 despite increase in rubber prices.
+With matured area anticipated to further decline in FY25, the segment's profitability depends on sustenance of buoyant rubber prices.
+HML also enters barter arrangements with vendors, where they are allowed to cultivate pineapples in a few rubber estates.
 This is expected to generate additional income in FY25.

-Overall, according to CARE Ratings, while the tea division's profitability will continue to be impacted by increasing cost pressures, further uncertainty involve in rubber cropping will keep the profitability of the rubber segment muted though high rubber prices are expected to support the company's overall profitability.
+Overall, according to CARE Ratings, while the tea division's profitability will continue to be impacted by increasing cost pressures, further uncertainty involve in rubber cropping will keep profitability of the rubber segment muted though high rubber prices are expected to support the company's overall profitability.